-Town adopts Virginia’s property maintenance code
+Town sets public hearing for adoption of Virginia’s property maintenance code

 The vote was preceded by nine speakers during the meeting’s public presentation portion who urged the council to adopt the state code.